linode/apl-docs/docs/for-ops/how-to/change-user-passwords.md

 2. Click on `Administration Console`.

-3. Login with `otomi-admin` credentials.
+3. Log in with `otomi-admin` credentials.

 4. Select the `Otomi` realm.